pbeck6/focus-game/README.md

 # focus-game

-Implementation of the board game Focus/Domination as described [here](https://en.wikipedia.org/wiki/Focus_(board_game)).
+Implementation of the board game Focus/Domination as described **[here](https://en.wikipedia.org/wiki/Focus_(board_game))**.

-The board looks like a checkerboard with three squares in each corner removed, hence forming a 6X6 board (You can find the picture of the board [here](https://en.wikipedia.org/wiki/Focus_(board_game))).
+The board looks like a checkerboard with three squares in each corner removed, hence forming a 6X6 board.
 This implementation ignores the 1X4 extensions on each side, and only considers the main 6X6 square board.
 In a two player game, the Green and Red pieces are placed, as shown in the figure below.

 ![Focus game board](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d4/Focus_01.svg/240px-Focus_01.svg.png)